 NOTICE: Do not use the shift levers when the engines are not running.
 Do not shift too quickly from FORWARD to REVERSE.
-Damage to the engine and transmission can result.
-When shifting from FORWARD to REVERSE, pause in the NEUTRAL position until the engine is at idle speed and the boat has slowed.
+Damage to the engines and transmission can result.
+When shifting from FORWARD to REVERSE, pause in NEUTRAL until the engines are at idle speed and the boat has slowed.
 When shifting from NEUTRAL to FORWARD or REVERSE, shift briskly and decisively.

 Your Cobalt boat is equipped with a safety switch for "start-in neutral-only" operation.
-The shift lever must be in the NEUTRAL position before attempting to start the engine.
+The shift levers must be in the NEUTRAL position before attempting to start the engines.

-The following information relates to the general description of your controls.
+The following information relates to the general description about your controls.
 Refer to the engine operator's manual or the control operator's manual for specific use.